 Chapter 45.
 Chronic Obstructive Pulmonary Disease

-AF is a 59-year-old African American male who currently smokes and has recently been diagnosed with COPD.
+AF is a 59-year-old man who currently smokes and has recently been diagnosed with chronic obstructive pulmonary disease (COPD).
 He currently is classified by the Global Initiative for Chronic Obstructive Lung Disease (GOLD) guidelines as patient group A. Which of the following would be recommended as the first-line treatment for AF?
+Select all that apply.

 a.
 Short-acting bronchodilator